 A well-groomed arena is a crucial part of maintaining your horse’s health and safety by eliminating inconsistencies, keeping materials mixed, and building confidence in your horses.
 Because of this, your arena maintenance schedule should include dragging the footing.

-In this article, we will discuss different ways to drag an arena by looking at the three best grooming patterns, as well as four tips for grooming your arena.
+In this article, we will discuss different ways how to drag an arena by looking at the three best arena drag patterns, as well as four tips for grooming your arena.
 Each pattern serves the purpose of removing hardened material and leveling the ground while also keeping the footing healthy.

 The 3 Best Arena Dragging Patterns for Optimal Grooming